 - Sport/event: Junior Oztag (youth competition)

-- Discipline: Lifetime ban issued to a parent
+- Discipline: Lifetime ban issued to a parent/spectator

-- Who said what: An official characterized the incident as “unlucky,” per the Illawarra Mercury
+- Notable quote (paraphrased): An official involved in the process characterized the situation as “unlucky,” per the Mercury

 Source: Illawarra Mercury